LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 an idea for a skeleton of a text (adventure?) game.
 It does not have much in it yet, but it can be considered in terms of classes.
-Classes with instances correspond to nouns you would be using, particularly nons used in more than one place with differeent data being remembered.
+Classes with instances correspond to nouns you would be using, particularly nouns used in more than one place with different data being remembered.
 Verbs associated with nouns you use tend to be methods.
 Think how you might break this down.
 The parts appearing after the '>' prompt are entries by the user.
 Other lines are computer responses::